 The Museum Research Grants for visiting artists and researchers is intended to give non-University of Washington artists and other researchers access to the historical collections at the Burke and other museums for research on art from the Pacific Northwest region (Alaska, British Columbia, Washington State, and Oregon).
 Proposals from artists and researchers whose projects would benefit from the study of the Burke Museum’s Ethnology collection, including paper and photographic archives (and other UW resources), are particularly encouraged.

-The Workshop/ Community Arts Grant Program is intended to provide funds for artists, communities or arts organizations to host workshops onsite at the Burke Museum with the option of a follow-up workshop offsite at a local community.
+The Collections-Based Workshops Grants are intended to provide funds for artists, communities, or arts organizations to host workshops onsite at the Burke Museum with the option of a follow-up workshop offsite at a local community.
 These grants support projects that involve or benefit the community and address understanding and creation of Native arts.
-Workshops must relate to the Indigenous arts of the greater Pacific Northwest (Alaska, British Columbia, Washington State, and Oregon).
+Workshops must relate to the Indigenous arts of the greater Pacific Northwest (Alaska, British Columbia, Washington, Idaho, Oregon).

 We encourage University of Washington graduate students to apply for the Bill Holm Center Graduate Fellowship.
 This fellowship will fund UW graduate students doing research and writing on Native art of the Pacific Northwest region.

 These grants are funded in part by: